garbados/garbados-arcade-clj/doc/dimdark/notes.md

 Til Death is unlocked with a journal found at Delving level 30.

 *New Game Plus* begins at +20 experience, granting a free level but reducing the number of playable days and depriving the party of the loot it would have obtained in that span.
 There are thus only a few valid levels for New Game Plus, as at least 80 points are required to complete all the adventures and to find the map for Til Death: 0=>0, 1=>20,130; 2=>40,110; 3=>60,90.
-These correspond to Normal, Advanced, Expert.
+These correspond to Normal, Plus, Advanced, Expert.

 New equipment paradigm:
 - Each dragon has two preferred equipment types, with different implicits.